gthb/roxygen/README.md

 * `rd_roclet`: produces Rd files by inspecting both function definitions and roxygen2 comments in the source code.

-By default, `roxygenise` will run all three, but you can choose which ones to run using the `roclet` parameter.
+By default, `roxygenize` will run all three, but you can choose which ones to run using the `roclet` parameter.
 It's also possible to write your own roclets - more on this in the future.

 # Thanks